Top 55 Simple Forearm Tattoo Ideas – [2022 Inspiration Guide]

-Perhaps one of the most iconic images from childhood is the image of the sailor with his forearms tattooed.
-We’ve all seen it and we’ve all noticed them, the question is are you brave enough to get one.
+Perhaps one of the most iconic images from childhood is the image of a sailor with his forearms tattooed.
+We’ve all seen it and we’ve all noticed the tattoos, but the question is — are you brave enough to get one?

 Having a forearm tattoo has great social and personal significance.

 It is in a place to be seen.
 It is in a place to make a statement.
 And it is in a place that speaks to others about your confidence in yourself.

 In the past, sailors were the only people in American society to get cool arm tattoos.
 Initially, a forearm tattoo started as a record log of sorts, holding a sailor’s identity in case of drowning, but it quickly took on a different meaning.
 It became a history of what the sailor had seen and where he had visited.
 It showed his skill, his bravery, and his experience.
 Forearm tattoos became the mark of a man worth his mettle and proud of it.

 Today, you get to choose how to express yourself.
 Will you go minimalistic tribal, or choose a symbol that means something profound to you?

 The only real question is, what do you want the world to know about you?

 See more about - Top 90+ Best Forearm Tattoo Ideas

 See more about - Top 96+ Best Cool Simple Tattoos

 1. Triangle Forearm Tattoos